zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 console.log(x === y); // true
 ```
-8. Implementing the CommonJs specification
+### 8. Implementing the CommonJs specification

 The core idea of the CommonJS specification is to treat each file as a module, and each module has its own scope in which variables, functions, and objects are private and inaccessible from the outside.
-To access the data in a module, you must export and request.
+To access the data in a module, you must `export` and `request`.

 ```javascript
 // id: full file name